cold sores heal on their own. But you can manage your

 sunlight.
 Use sunscreen at all times

-on your lips (in a lip balm form) and face, especially in the areas where you
+on your lips (in a lip balm form) and protect your face from the sun.

 contact (such as kissing) with people who have cold sores or

 Avoid foods that seem to cause your cold